-SDG & Targets UNGC Principle Indicators June 2020 - July 2021 Jan 20 New employee hires and employee turnover 8.5: by 2030, achieve full and productive employment and decent work for all women and men, including for young people and persons with disabilities, and equal pay for work of equal value 5.1 End all forms of discrimination against all women and girls everywhere Labour and Human Rights Total number of employees, number of new hires, turnover percentage NRS Relief (Dubai office) Number of employees: 27 No. of new hires: 04 No. of employee left: 06 Employee turnover in NRS Relief: 22% HSNDS (Lahore) No. of new hires: 334 Total number of employees: 1135 No. of employees departures: 349 Employee turnover in HSNDS: 30.7% NRS Relief (D Number of er No. of new hir No. of employ Employee tur HSNDS (Lahc No. of new hir Total number No. of employ Employee tur Parental leave 3.7: by 2030, ensure universal access to sexual and reproductive health care services, including for family planning, information and education, and the integration of reproductive health into national strategies and programmes Labour and Human Rights Relevant policies as per local legislation Maternity leaves are being provided as per Labour law.
-No employee availed of these leaves in the reporting period Maternity leav as per Labour availed of the reporting per days are relea of Labour and February 2022 Injuries rates and work-related fatalities 8.8 protect labour rights and promote safe and secure working environments of all workers, including migrant workers, particularly women migrants, and those in precarious employment Labour and Human Rights No. of work-related injuries that required a visit to a local treatment centre At NRS Relief, 7 employees tested positive for COVID-19.
+SDG & Targets UNGC Principle Indicators June 2020 - July 2021 Jan 2022 - Dec 2022 Change Noted New employee hires and employee turnover 8.5: by 2030, achieve full and productive employment and decent work for all women and men, including for young people and persons with disabilities, and equal pay for work of equal value 5.1 End all forms of discrimination against all women and girls everywhere Labour and Human Rights Total number of employees, number of new hires, turnover percentage NRS Relief (Dubai office) Number of employees: 27 No. of new hires: 04 No. of employee left: 06 Employee turnover in NRS Relief: 22% HSNDS (Lahore) No. of new hires: 334 Total number of employees: 1135 No. of employees departures: 349 Employee turnover in HSNDS: 30.7% NRS Relief (Dubai Office) Number of employees: 22 No. of new hires: 04 No. of employees left: 04 Employee turnover in NRS Relief: 17% HSNDS (Lahore) No. of new hires: 563 Total number of employees: 1423 No. of employees that left: 385 Employee turnover in HSNDS: 27% NRS Relief, no change in the number of employees and the retention rate of current staff working for the company for more than 7 years is 52 % At HSNDS, 40.6% increase in new hires and a decrease of 9% for employees that left.
+The total number of employees increased by 288 people Parental leave 3.7: by 2030, ensure universal access to sexual and reproductive health care services, including for family planning, information and education, and the integration of reproductive health into national strategies and programmes Labour and Human Rights Relevant policies as per local legislation Maternity leaves are being provided as per Labour law.
+No employee availed of these leaves in the reporting period Maternity leaves are being provided as per Labour law.
+No employee availed of these leaves in the reporting period.
+Paternal leaves of (5) days are released by the UAE Ministry of Labour and applicable from February 2022 Same as per the previous reporting period Injuries rates and work-related fatalities 8.8 protect labour rights and promote safe and secure working environments of all workers, including migrant workers, particularly women migrants, and those in precarious employment Labour and Human Rights No. of work-related injuries that required a visit to a local treatment centre At NRS Relief, 7 employees tested positive for COVID-19.
 Hospitalisation: 1 The company supported them by sending fruit baskets, vitamins, and sweets.
-Working from home was always an option if employees felt they needed to improve their health.
-We are happy to report zero work-related fatalities or major injuries happened at HSNDS.
+Working from home was always an option if employees felt they needed to improve their health We are happy to report zero work-related fatalities or major injuries happened at HSNDS.
 16 minor production-related injuries were recorded.
 No person needed to be hospitalised.
 Precautionary measures plan for COVID-19 was implemented.
-25 employees were invited to return back home after the temperature screening and 02 employees were reported positive for COVID HSNDS: 20 m injuries were r needed to be At NRS Relief: 7 employees to COVID-19.
-Hospitalisatio The company sending fruit sweets.
-Working from an employee NRS Relief: 4 employees to COVID-19.
-Hospitalisatio Working from employees ne health
+25 employees were invited to return back home after the temperature screening and 02 employees were reported positive for COVID HSNDS: 20 minor production-related injuries were recorded.
+No person needed to be hospitalised At NRS Relief: 7 employees tested positive for COVID-19.
+Hospitalisation: 1 The company supported them by sending fruit baskets, vitamins, and sweets.
+Working from home encouraged if an employee did not feel well.
+NRS Relief: 4 employees tested positive for COVID-19.
+Hospitalisation: nil Working from home optional if employees needed to improve their health HSNDS: 4 more cases of minor injuries in the current reporting period compared to the previous year NRS Relief: 54% reduction in minor injuries and no major injuries.
+During the reporting period, the working-from-home scheme remained active